CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 #### Tomorrow

-Similar as the command `today`, this is a syntactic sugar which has the equivalent meaning to `list st/2016-10-16 12:00am et/2016-10-16 11:59pm`, assuming that the date tomorrow is 16 October 2016.
+Similar as the command `today`, this is a syntactic sugar which is equivalent to `list st/2016-10-16 12:00am et/2016-10-16 11:59pm`, assuming that the date tomorrow is 16 October 2016.
 If you have events that span from tomorrow to the day after tomorrow, it will be shown as well.

 *Format:*